 Enterprises reaching certain thresholds must prepare contemporaneous transfer pricing documentation, including a country-by-country report as applicable.

 Colombia's transfer pricing regime is based on the OECD guidelines and is applied to transactions between related companies.
 Taxpayers subject to the transfer pricing regime must consider and follow commercial standards, under which a transaction between related parties must satisfy the conditions that would have been used in comparable transactions with unrelated parties.

-The Finnish transfer pricing rules are based on the “arm’s-length” principle and the OECD guidelines.
+The Finnish transfer pricing rules are based on the arm’s-length principle and OECD guidelines.
 Documentation requirements apply to cross-border transactions with affiliated companies.

 The French legislation does not make any specific references to what are acceptable transfer pricing methodologies.
 In practice, however, the methodologies stated in the OECD guidelines are employed in most cases.